mvakde/mvakde.github.io/_pages/about.md

 ---
 Hi, I'm Mithil.

 I graduated from IIT Bombay with a B.Tech in Engineering Physics.

-I am trying to crack [ARC-AGI](http://arcprize.org/) and spin the result into a company.

-I started this project as a part of the (now defunct) deeptech accelerator program at [LossFunk](https://lossfunk.com/)
+I do research in AI.

+I want to solve sample efficiency
+This should directly lead to superintelligence

+---

+[I recently showed](./blog/44-on-arc-1) that small transformers can perform way beyond what researchers expected on [ARC-AGI](http://arcprize.org/), a famous metalearning benchmark that is great for sample efficiency.

+My model beats many LLMs, and is likely the pareto frontier.
+I trained it from scratch in 67 cents.

+This was my attempt to test the limits of today's deep learning methods.
+Now I'm working on newer ideas.
+I expect to beat every LLM soon

 ---
 Here's my [blog](/blog/)